Your DNS Server Might Be Unavailable In Windows 10, 8.1 and 7

 - Scroll down and click on Network Reset

-- Again click Reset Now then after Restart windows.
+- Again click Reset Now then after Restart Windows.

 Did these solutions help to fix your DNS server might be unavailable on Windows 10?
-Let us know on comments below, also read:
+Let us know on the comments below, also read: